RWBY-Aloupeep/RWBY-Aloupeep.github.io/_pages/about.md

   - /about.html
 ---

+*“All men by nature desire to know.”* — Aristotle

-I am a master's student at the University of Washington, majoring in Computational Mathematics.
+My curiosity about the physical world guided me to pursue a master's degree in Computational Mathematics at the University of Washington.
 Previously, I received my bachelor's degree in Applied Mathematics from the Chinese University of Hong Kong, where I was advised by [Dr. Xiaoguang Han](https://gaplab.cuhk.edu.cn/pages/people){:target="_blank" style="text-decoration: none;"} and [Dr. Shihua Gong](https://www.shihua-gong.org/){:target="_blank" style="text-decoration: none;"}.

-My research interest lies in <b>physics-based simulation</b>, positioned at the intersection of <b>visual computing</b>, <b>numerical computing</b>, and <b>parallel computing</b>.
-I aim to contribute to the development of the next generation of <b>AI-accelerated physics engines</b>.
+My research explores the integration of **numerical and neural methods** for **physics simulation** in science and engineering, with particular interests in graphics and physics.
+Broadly, my work bridges **visual computing**, **scientific computing**, and **artificial intelligence**, focusing on **differentiable simulation** and **neural surrogate**.

+As Richard Feynman once said, *“What I cannot create, I do not understand.”* My long-term goal is to build the next generation of **AI-accelerated physics engines** — systems that not only simulate the world, but also help us understand it more deeply.